sandruschka/accessibility-workshop/README.md

 ## The urge to merge

 > *When merging semantics, don’t panic!
 Stay cool, stay chill no need for dramatics.<br>
+> With the screen reader, explore the home page with ease,
+> Improve navigation — make browsing a breeze*

-> We have detected areas where widget should be merged into a single semantic node <br>
+We have detected areas where widgets should be merged into a single semantic node <br>
-> You've been provided images to make the task at hand easier for you*
+You've been provided images to make the task at hand easier for you

-With the screen reader, explore the home page with ease, Improve navigation — make browsing a breeze
 <br>